frwololo/PS4_PS5-ESP8266-Server/README.md

 ### Limitations
 - Generally speaking **this shouldn't be considered "production ready" and you're using this at your own risk**.
 I do not guarantee any level of support.
 But just in case if you have any questions you can reach out at https://twitter.com/frwololo and https://wololo.net
 - In my tests, Internet deconnections and/or random issues and crashes are frequent.
 This remains good enough to run the exploits and do a bit of browsing though.
-- Because of heap memory limitation (both the HTTPS WebServer and the NAT routing use a lot of it), developers should be careful to not use too much heap when modifying this code
+- on ESP8266, Because of heap memory limitation (both the HTTPS WebServer and the NAT routing use a lot of it), developers should be careful to not use too much heap when modifying this code.
+This is not a problem on ESP32.

 ### How to Use
 #### Initial Install and Setup